 Job-specific training ensures that employees safely undertake their job.
 Such training, therefore, is a form of skill training and is often best done ‘ on the job ’ – sometimes known as ‘ toolbox training.’
 Details of the safe work system or, in more hazardous jobs, a permit-to-work system should be covered.
 In addition to normal safety procedures, emergency procedures and the correct use of PPE must also be included.
 The results of risk assessments are very useful in developing this type of training.
 It is important that any common causes of human errors (e.g., discovered as a result of an accident investigation), and any standard safety checks or maintenance requirements are addressed.

-It is common for this type of training to follow an operational procedure in the form of a checklist the employee can sign upon completion of the training.
+It is common for this type of training to follow an operational procedure in the form of a checklist the employee can sign upon completing the training.
 The new employee will still need close supervision after completing the training.
-The level of supervision will depend upon the individual employee, how much previous experience they have in similar jobs and whether or not they are deemed ‘competent’ by their employer.
+The level of supervision will depend upon the individual employee, their previous experience in similar jobs, and whether or not they are deemed ‘competent’ by their employer.

 When an employee has completed their job-specific training, they should be able to:

 - Safely undertake their work following company procedures

 - Use any tools or equipment required for the job safely and correctly